I think you’ll agree with me when I say:

 Granted, you didn’t pay for your free blog, but did you know that many people make money on their blogs?

 If you’re using a free hosting site, you won’t be able to make much money, if any at all.

 Some sites will let you set up a paid advertising plan, but they’re going to take a cut of everything you make.
-We’re talking 50% or higher, which is just ridiculous because you did all the work.
+We’re talking 50% or higher.

 Again, if you are just starting out and you’re running on a tight budget, I would recommend using WordPress as your main blogging platform.